Cars brands and logos that start with C

 Cizeta Logo

-Italians Claudio Zampolli and disco father Giorgio Moroder founded Modena, Italy, in 1988.
-The brand name was based on Claudio Zampolli’s initials CZ.
-The only product of their joint venture was the Cizeta-Moroder V16T with a 16-cylinder transverse engine.
-The body from Marcello Gandini was reminiscent of the later editions of the Lamborghini Diablo.
+Italian Claudio Zampolli, the father of disc jockey Giorgio Moroder, founded the company in Modena, Italy, in 1988.
+The brand’s name was based on Claudio Zampolli’s initials, CZ.
+The only product of their joint venture was the Cizeta-Moroder V16T, a 16-cylinder transverse-engine model.
+The body, designed by Marcello Gandini, resembled late versions of the Lamborghini Diablo.
 Moroder left the company in 1990.
-In 1994, the brand was closed, having managed to release eight cars, and three more were released under the brand’s trademark in 1999 and 2003.
-Following bankruptcy, Zampolli moved to the US, founding Cizeta Automobili USA in Fountain Valley, California.
+The brand was closed in 1994 after producing eight cars, and three more were released under the brand name in 1999 and 2003.
+After the bankruptcy, Zampolli moved to the United States and founded Cizeta Automobili USA in Fountain Valley, California.

 Continental